-However, please note that VOSD does not provide any kind of rescue service.
+However, please note that VOSD does not provide any kind of rescue services.
 If you come across breeders who are not keeping dogs well, please report them to the concerned authorities and take the dog/s in your custody before reaching out to us.
 We cannot intervene and provide any assistance in rescuing the dogs.
-We are a dog sanctuary and we provide shelter to dogs that have already been rescued and have no other home.
+We are a dog sanctuary and provide shelter to dogs who have already been rescued and have no other home.

 VOSD provides this facility, only so that you do NOT abandon the dog.
 We are interested in the welfare and well-being of the dog.